Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/README.md

 #### CON: WASM DWARF Debug Symbols save absolute paths to sourcecode (only affects C/C++)

-This makes debug builds non-portable across machines, we even tried "patching" DWARFs by finding and modiying file paths in the binary file.
+This makes debug builds non-portable across machines, we even tried "patching" DWARFs by finding and modiying file paths in a file containing separated binary DWARF info.
 However the DWARF format is offset based, so changing the length of the path was not an option, while padding the strings with null characters messed with concatenation.

 The solution is to find or develop some DWARF editing script or library that lets us modify these files properly.